bobleesj/github-pages-with-docker/_posts/2024-07-13-thoughts-ideas.md

 - [The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen](#the-innovators-dilemma-when-new-technologies-cause-great-firms-to-fail---clayton-m-christensen)
 - [The Discoverers: A History of Man’s Search to Know His World and Himself - Daniel J. Boorstin](#the-discoverers-a-history-of-mans-search-to-know-his-world-and-himself---daniel-j-boorstin)
 - [The Two Cultures and the Scientific Revolution - C. P. Snow](#the-two-cultures-and-the-scientific-revolution---c-p-snow)

+### The value of poster presentations in scientific conferences

+We share scientific value with the broader scientific community in three main
+ways: on peer-reviewed platforms, non-peer-reviewed platforms, and through research presentations.
+Here, I focus on one form of the third method: poster presentations.
+In July 2024, I will deliver a two-hour poster presentation daily for a week.
+This blog post is written to understand the nature of a poster presentation, my goals through the poster presentation, and my strategy during the poster presentation.

+First, I discuss the nature of a poster presentation.
+A journal paper is passive and objective, while a poster presentation is dynamic and personal.
+A journal is a final product, pre-compiled.
+In contrast, a poster presentation is a one-on-one or one-to-few session that we can tailor on the fly.
+With each sentence and paragraph, we introduce new words or concepts and receive feedback through facial expressions, voice, words, and body language.
+This gives us a unique chance to customize our value to the engaged person based on immediate feedback.
+A poster session requires soft skills, such as self-awareness.
+Each person has a different level of familiarity with the topic, making each poster session a new talk with a different audience.

+Unlike an oral presentation, the audience has the freedom to decide to stop by the poster.
+This freedom allows participants to be more engaged and feel more personal during the session than during an oral presentation, where asking questions may be difficult due to fear of revealing a lack of understanding to the wider audience.
+Topics during an oral presentation may not interest the audience.

+Next, I discuss the goal of a poster presentation.
+A successful journal paper impacts the field and is cited by other journals.
+A successful poster transforms the interaction into a professional relationship that serves the interests of both parties during and after the conference.
+We attend conferences to build new relationships and reinforce existing ones.
+A poster session is an integral part of achieving this goal.
+In June 2024, I attended a four-day workshop.
+Training and tutorial videos were available online from previous years, but they lacked the experience of forming interpersonal relationships.
+During meals, I attempt to initiate shallow interpersonal relationships by discussing non-science topics and remain as a pleasant person.
+This is important for my strategy next.

+I, first, identify two types of audiences: those to whom I can provide value for their studies or careers, and potential colleagues working on similar problems in my field to discuss ideas and seek feedback.
+These audiences may turn into trusted professional relationships, which we aim to cultivate.

+During my poster session, I create an environment where both parties can feel vulnerable.
+I start by sharing my own vulnerabilities and weaknesses, making the other person more comfortable sharing theirs.
+For example, I mention the work I have done and the work of others, highlighting why they were helpful due to my lack of skill.
+Vulnerability helps us understand each other’s needs.
+Complementary skill sets form a professional relationship.
+Additionally, discussing non-science topics during breakfast, lunch, or between sessions is important because we are more likely to be vulnerable with people we have talked and shared jokes with.

+I observe non-verbal cues.
+Poster sessions have no set timeline.
+Engagement time depends on the other person.
+A simple way to gauge interest is by the direction of their feet and side-eye movement.
+If they are pointed away from the poster, the person is not engaged, and it's time to either ask about their interests or end the presentation.

+It is difficult for the audience to read the sentences on the poster and listen to the content simultaneously.
+The goal is to be interactive and identify how both parties can benefit each other, not one-directional like an oral presentation.
+We pause, ask questions, seek their feedback, and inquire about their interests, creating a back-and-forth dialogue.

+A QR code or URL is not enough.
+If possible, a poster should have a demo.
+For open-source tools, I bring my own laptop, place it on a round cocktail table, and demonstrate.
+The demo must be intuitive, useful, and flawless.
+For non-harmful materials, I believe it's a good idea to bring the materials and share them with the audience on the spot.
+I recall a materials science course where the instructor brought different types of materials, and we could sense and feel them.
+That is engaging and intriguing for most.

+By the end, the poster must have a clear call-to-action.
+If I have identified the two types of audiences mentioned, I would invite them to stay connected and exchange contact information, have lunch or dinner afterward to build trust.

+To reiterate, we attend in-person events to cultivate professional relationships that benefit each other’s careers.
+A poster is a session that allows one to identify a group of audiences that may turn into a professional network.
+During a poster, we remain open, interactive, and vulnerable to identify each other’s needs and find complementary skills.
+If both agree, we collaborate to advance each other’s careers.

 ### Practice is costly